Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mona-anbari.md
 ---

-When you [move to Germany](/guides/moving-to-berlin), you must get health insurance.
+When you [move to Germany](/guides/moving-to-berlin), you must choose health insurance.
+This guide explains how German health insurance works, and how to choose the best health insurance for your needs.

 All German residents need health insurance.
 It pays for your healthcare when you are sick.
-You need it to apply for a [residence permit](/glossary/Aufenthaltstitel), and to [start working](/guides/find-a-job-in-berlin#start-working).
+You also need it to [start a new job](/guides/find-a-job-in-berlin#start-working) or [apply for a residence permit](/guides/residence-permit).

-This guide explains how German health insurance works, and how to choose the best health insurance for your needs.

 {% include "_blocks/tableOfContents.html" %}